Brothers in arms

 Downsizing and hybridizing at the highest level—that’s what the regulations in the top class of the sports-car world championship want, and that’s also what will mark the future of automotive engineering.

 The 919 Hybrid is a pioneer in technology and a product of freedom.
 Diesel or gasoline engine, aspirated or turbo, displacement and cylinder number?
 The regulations leave all of that open.
-But they limit the amount of energy that may be used per lap.
+But they limit the amount of energy that may be used per lap (see the regulations on page 40).
 This four-cylinder turbo combustion engine with direct fuel injection and a displacement of only 2.0 liters has a V configuration.
 “There are thermodynamic benefits to that,” explains Alexander Hitzinger, the technical director of the LMP1 project.
 “And it also allows the engine to play a load-bearing role in the chassis.”

 Energy is recovered in two ways.
 One is thermodynamic, when the exhaust flow drives not only the turbocharger but also a type of dynamo—new technology with great potential for the future.
 The other is kinetic, via a generator on the front axle that converts braking energy into electrical energy, as in the 918 Spyder.
 When drivers draw on the energy temporarily stored in liquid-cooled lithium-ion battery packs, the generator becomes an electric motor and powers the front wheels.
 That gives the 919 Hybrid all-wheel drive for a while.